marovira/helios-ml/README.rst

      - Medium
      - High

-**Registry system.** Helios provides typed global registries (``MODEL_REGISTRY``, ``DATASET_REGISTRY``, ``OPTIMIZER_REGISTRY``, and others) that map string names to types.
+**Registry system:** Helios provides typed global registries (``MODEL_REGISTRY``, ``DATASET_REGISTRY``, ``OPTIMIZER_REGISTRY``, and others) that map string names to types.
 Any component can be created by name, enabling config-file-driven experiments and trivial component swaps without changing training code.
 Register a class with ``@REGISTRY.register`` and create an instance with ``create_model("MyModel", ...)``.

-**Core philosophy.** Helios removes training boilerplate without hiding what is happening.
+**Core philosophy:** Helios removes training boilerplate without hiding what is happening.
+The code has been designed to be easy to read and trace in the event something goes wrong.
 You can always read the code and know exactly what runs at every point in the training loop.

 .. installation